BTCfork/BTC-Forks-Roadmap/Proposals/BTC Forks Roadmap Proposal.md

 **5.ii.
 Bitcoin Evolutionary Processes (BEP)**

 Turning bitcoin development into an evolutionary system where progress is market driven rather than driven by a select few ‘official’ developers.
 The bitcoin evolutionary process is made up of three parts.
 The first part is the **Consensus Abstraction Layers**.
-The second part is the **Accelerated Phylomemetic Tree Development**.
+The second part is the **Accelerated Concept Development**.
 The third part is the **Implementation Readiness Levels**.
 Each part is designed to solve a different problem in bitcoin currently.

 **5.iii.
 Consensus Abstraction Layers (CAL)**